RichMorin/rubinius-x.github.io/index.markdown

 ### Immutable Strings and ByteBuffers

-Strings of characters are the most fundamental exchange format on the internet.
+Strings of characters are the most fundamental exchange format on the Internet.
 They may be human-readable strings or collections of bytes, but they are the currency of collaboration.